signalfx/lambda-python/README.rst

 Step 3: Set environment variables
 ----------------------------------

+Please note for environment variables, SignalFx defaults to the us0 realm.
+As a result, if you are not in the us0 realm, you may need to set your environment variables.

 1. Set SIGNALFX_ACCESS_TOKEN with your correct access token.
 Review the following example.

 .. code:: bash